Switzerland 2025. Market Contraction Persists, Causing EV Surge To Slow Down

 Market Trend and Outlook

-Looking at specific models, reported in the dedicated article, the Tesla Model Y was still the best-selling model with a 12.4% year-on-year growth, followed by the Skoda Octavia with a 20.9% growth.
+Looking at specific models, reported in the dedicated article, the Toyota Yaris became the new best-selling model despite a 11.3% year-on-year loss, followed by the Mercedes GLC which gained 2.6% and climbed 4 spots.

 Medium-Term Market Trend